 Concentrating in the scientific disciplines at Harvard prepares you for diverse career opportunities.
 You may choose to pursue graduate study to become more specialized in your chosen field, or become an expert, focusing on teaching or research.
 Opportunities abound in government laboratories and research centers, as well as agencies and political institutions.
 From an industry perspective, both scientific and non-scientific organizations value the quantitative, analytical, and logical reasoning skills developed as an undergraduate in the College with a scientific concentration.
 Consider organizations as varied as government agencies, biotechnology companies, pharmaceutical manufacturers, medical and healthcare facilities, nature/wildlife preserves, museums, or scientific consulting firms.

 Plan on completing both a research and internship experience during your undergraduate education.
 Along with your science-related coursework, the best way to explore a career in the sciences is by finding laboratory work in your field with a potential mentor during the school terms or over the summer.
 Research forms the backbone of any scientific endeavor and this experience will provide the skills and knowledge necessary for a future career.
 Consider focusing on research if you are certain that you want to pursue a Ph.D.
 In addition, internships provide real-world industry experience which is directly applicable to future career paths.

 Harvard students in the sciences elect to pursue both research and non-research oriented positions after graduation.
 One popular option is to pursue one- or two-year lab research assistant appointments in academic laboratories.
-Those opportunities are typically described as leadership development or fellowship programs and are posted on Crimson Careers or organization human resource websites, so you may wish to target a geographic location and plan to regularly check those institutions' websites in mid-spring.
+Those opportunities are typically described as leadership development or fellowship programs and are posted on Crimson Careers or organization human resource websites, so you may wish to target a geographic location and plan to regularly check those institutions' websites in early to mid spring.

 Now more than ever, science is truly a global pursuit.
 One will find tremendous value in experiencing scientific research and practice abroad, as we find the world's labor force growing increasingly global and mobile.
 In addition, many biotechnology companies have partnerships and laboratories with institutions all over the world.